ballerina-platform/module-ballerinax-aws.sqs/sqs/Module.md

 ### Step 3: Invoke connector operation

 1. You can create a queue in SQS as follows with `createQueue` method for a preferred queue name and the required set of attributes.
-Successful creation returns the created queue URL as a string and the error cases returns an `error` object.

     ```ballerina
     map<string> attributes = {};